Tools for Online Courses

 Microsoft Teams

-Click here to learn moreMicrosoft Teams is a web conferencing tool that can be used for synchronous online meetings, conferences, and classes.
+Click here to learn moreMicrosoft Teams is WU's web conferencing tool that can be used for synchronous online meetings, conferences, and courses.
 It can also be used for holding oral exams.
 It includes a range of useful features, for example a chat function.

 How to activate Microsoft Teams